 A massive 80 percent of consumers trust online reviews as much as personal recommendations.
 But what happens if a poor review mentions your customer service rather than the standard of your home?
 While you might not be able to remove a negative review from your profile page, you can greatly reduce your chances of receiving one again by evaluating your reservation and booking procedures.

-Remember, guests want a host who responds to questions promptly and accepts reservations quickly, and also goes the extra mile by providing items such as restaurant menus or a map of the local area.
+Remember, guests want a host who responds to questions promptly and accepts reservations quickly, and also goes the extra mile by providing items such as restaurant menus and maps of the local area.

 A negative review could sully your name and damage your booking ratios in one fell swoop.
-Remember to identify the telltale signs before a customer escalates a complaint, be positive and proactive when a guest leaves negative feedback on your page, and tell the world that you’ve made changes to your rental since the review was posted.
+Remember to identify the telltale signs before a customer escalates a complaint.
+If you do receive a negative review, remember how to respond to a bad Airbnb review, with kindness, positivity and action.